-- is disabled and has specific additional needs. - has special educational needs. - is a young carer. - is showing signs of engaging in anti-social or criminal behaviour. - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence: - is showing early signs of abuse and/or neglect. - is showing signs of displaying behaviour or views that are considered to be extreme.
+- Is disabled and has specific additional needs. - Has special educational needs (whether or not they have a statutory education, health and care plan). - Is a young carer. - Is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic abuse; - Is showing early signs of abuse and/or neglect. - Is showing signs of displaying behaviour or views that are considered to be extreme. - Is frequently missing/goes missing from care or home - Is misusing drugs or alcohol themselves - Is at risk of modern slavery, trafficking or exploitation